-Course Number: FT113 Offered In: 9-12 Credits: 1 Level: On level Prerequisites: None Description: The course is intended to be a general introduction to the fundamentals of basic theatre production techniques.
+Course Number: FT113 Offered In: 9-12

+Description: The course is intended to be a general introduction to the fundamentals of basic theatre production techniques.
 Students are introduced to acting, directing, makeup application, technical work, and costuming.
 Theatre history is an important component of this course leading to an appreciation of the theatre.
 Students are required to attend a live theatre performance during the school year.